What Causes Excess Dust in a House?

 Lead, Arsenic, and DDT

-Most components of the dust are allergy triggers but do not pose an immediate health hazard.
-However, in the study we mentioned earlier, researchers found that lead, arsenic, and DDT can be present in dust, albeit in trace amounts.
+However, in the earlier study, researchers found that lead, arsenic, and DDT can be present in dust, albeit in trace amounts.

 Beamer and Layton (another professor of environmental policy and co-author of the study) noted that “about one-third of the arsenic in the atmosphere comes from natural sources… the rest comes from mining, smelting, burning fossil fuels.